ranging-rs/ranging-rs/README.md

-# ranging-rs
+# ranging
-Range/bucket-based collections in Rust, compatible and alternative to `std::collections`
+Abstracted range-based collections in Rust.

+For `std` and `no_std` features, conventions for module names (and hence full qualified names) and test conventions see `slicing-rs`.